Grantlyk/grantlyk/general/_posts/2014-10-01-are-you-worth-it.md

 It's common knowledge that in the development world you'll never be done improving your skill set, but when is it safe to say you have the right skills for the job?

-I haven't figured out the answer to that question yet but when I do i'll make sure to inform you all, in the meantime i'll give you a list of tasks that you can start working through to help ensure you have the skills needed to get a development job, extracted from the wonderful blog of [Chris Oliver][http://excid3.com/blog/10-ideas-for-beginner-web-developers/]
+I haven't figured out the answer to that question yet but when I do i'll make sure to inform you all, in the meantime i'll give you a list of tasks that you can start working through to help ensure you have the skills needed to get a development job, extracted from the wonderful blog of [Chris Oliver][Oliver]

 1. Simple blog with comments
 2. Pastebin that has short urls (Google some short url algorithms)